 Consider one example, the creature that transports the malaria parasite—the mosquito.
 Females have specially designed needle-like structures (stylets) that allow them to pierce flesh and obtain a meal of blood.
 God may have adjusted the original design of these creatures at the time of the Curse, allowing them to feed off other creatures.
 Or perhaps female mosquitoes lived off high-protein plant extracts before the Fall, using their mouthparts to penetrate into the plant tissues.

-Interestingly, the single-celled malaria parasite has an unusual part (called an apicoplast) that is very similar to the photosynthetic parts in plants and algae (called plastids) that produces food out of sunlight.3 Conceivably at the time of the Fall or later, this complex ability to produce their own food was lost, and these creatures then became parasitic.
+Interestingly, the single-celled malaria parasite has an unusual part (called an apicoplast) that is very similar to the photosynthetic parts in plants and algae (called plastids) that produce food out of sunlight.3 Conceivably at the time of the Fall or later, this complex ability to produce their own food was lost, and these creatures then became parasitic.

 This type of thinking, based on a biblical perspective, will help us solve the origin of parasites.
 It appears that the Curse included an easing of God’s original biological controls that kept creatures from causing harm or death.
 Genetic mistakes (mutations) might have contributed to these changes.
 Creation zoologists do not yet have all the answers, but we must start with the historical facts God reveals in Scripture.
 Based on these facts, we can then hypothesize and test theories about the origin of parasite life cycles.